Table of Contents

 Without these capabilities, collaboration remains external.
 With them, WordPress becomes a functional workspace for editorial teams.

-Why collaboration does not stop after publishing
+Why WordPress collaboration doesn’t stop after publishing

 Most teams treat publishing as the end of collaboration.
 It is not.